minhnguyenhoang/COMP3030_HospitalManagementDB/src/legacy_sql/README.md

 Original SQL Database codes based off UML Diagram.

-Note: not used in actual deployment server
+Note: not used in actual deployment server.
+NOT UPDATED